8 ways to pump up your productivity in Android

 Android is unlike other mobile operating systems in that it allows a huge amount of interface customization via third-party apps — and with the right tools, that can create all sorts of opportunities for enhanced productivity.

-You can install an app that puts live widgets into your notification drawer, for instance, or snag a utility that creates a universal "taskbar" for easy app access.
+You can install an app that lets you create your own custom gesture shortcuts, for instance, or snag a utility that adds valuable functions into your phone's fingerprint sensor.

 I've put together a collection of such efficiency-enhancing options.
 Take a peek — and, in conjunction with the tips above, watch your mobile productivity soar.